You are here

 JL: East Coast oysters, their shells are a little flatter, they’re not as as fluted as West Coast oysters.
 They are more briny and have a bit more liquor to them.
 West coast oysters are sweeter.

-You have three businesses, so your free time is precious.
+You have four businesses, so your free time is precious.
 When you get a night off, where do you like to go with your family?

 What do you make of all this change in DC?